 The Higher Regional Court informed the parties by notice dated 19 February 2019 that it has doubts that an acting in concert can be based on the contractual clauses which the Regional Court Cologne found to be sufficient to assume an acting in concert (and to grant the plaintiffs' claims in October 2017).
 Against this background, the Higher Regional Court resolved to take further evidence and to call a number of witnesses in both cases who shall be heard from 30 October 2019 until at least 11 December 2019 in weekly hearings.
 The individuals to be heard include current and former board members of Deutsche Bank, Deutsche Post AG and Postbank as well as other persons involved in the Postbank transaction.
-The court further informed the parties that it is considering to request from Deutsche Bank the production of relevant transaction documents.
-The hearings to take evidence initially scheduled for 27 March 2019 and (as a precautionary measure) 3 April and 29 May 2019 were canceled.
+In addition, the court had informed the parties that it was considering to request from Deutsche Bank the production of relevant transaction documents.
+Thereafter, on 15 April 2019, the Higher Regional Court Cologne issued non-appealable orders for the production of relevant transaction documents by 6 May 2019.
+The documents to be produced by Deutsche Bank include the original sale and purchase agreement related to the acquisition of Postbank shares between Deutsche Bank and Deutsche Post AG dated 12 September 2008, the related postponement agreement dated 22 December 2008 and the related amendment agreement dated 14 January 2009.
+In addition, Deutsche Bank was ordered to produce the indenture for a mandatory exchangeable bond dated 25 February 2009 as well as a pledge agreement dated 30 December 2008.
+The court orders currently only relate to the main bodies of the respective contracts, but the court may extend its orders to exhibits of those contracts at a later point in time.
+This extension of the taking of evidence may further delay the proceedings.
 Stefan Krause, a former Deutsche Bank Management Board member, (who is to testify on request of the plaintiffs) has invoked the right to refuse to give testimony because in February 2018 a law firm representing some plaintiffs in the above-mentioned civil actions had filed a criminal complaint with the public prosecutor in Frankfurt am Main against certain Deutsche Bank personnel alleging that they engaged in fraudulent conduct in connection with the takeover offer.
 However, the competent public prosecutors rejected opening proceedings.
-The Higher Regional Court Cologne has set 20 March 2019 as the date for a hearing on the legality of the refusal to testify in court.
+On 10 April 2019, the Higher Regional Court Cologne issued a non-appealable decision acknowledging Mr. Krause's right to refuse to give testimony.
 Deutsche Bank has been served with a large number of additional lawsuits filed against Deutsche Bank shortly before the end of 2017, almost all of which are now pending with the Regional Court Cologne.
-Some of the new plaintiffs allege that the consideration offered by Deutsche Bank AG for the shares in Postbank in the 2010 voluntary takeover should be raised to \in 64.25 per share.
-The claims for payment against Deutsche Bank in relation to these matters total almost \in 700 million (excluding interest).
+Some of the new plaintiffs allege that the consideration offered by Deutsche Bank AG for the shares in Postbank in the 2010 voluntary takeover should be raised to €64.25 per share.
+The claims for payment against Deutsche Bank in relation to these matters total almost €700 million (excluding interest).